 • qqplot: A quantile-quantile plot used to assess the assumption of normality.

 • summary: Combines the histogram and boxplot charts onto the same panel.
+For two-sample T-Tests, both the histogram and boxplots are separated for each class value.

 The above plots may be requested as a vector of keywords to the plots parameter on proc_ttest, or as vector of values to the type parameter on ttestplots.